 Black Nile are brothers Aaron & Lawrence Shaw which have been playing music together for much of their lives, bringing forth a telepathic dynamic that translates heavily into their music and performance, embodying blends of the old and the new.
 As believers of education and knowledge, they continue to finely tune their pallet and are in constant motion in their musical growth; while being among the newest jazz artists emerging from the exploding LA Jazz Renaissance.

-According to Lawrence, the name “Black Nile” is not based on the Wayne Porter song.
-“We came up with the name before ever hearing the song”, says Lawrence.
-“The name is based on two separate words: Black - The very darkest color owing to the absence of or complete absorption of light; and Nile: The longest river in the world originating in East Africa, and is the wifehood of many great civilizations.
+Not based on the Wayne Porter song, “Black Nile” is an amalgamation based on two separate words: Black - The very darkest color owing to the absence of or complete absorption of light; and Nile: The longest river in the world originating in East Africa, and is the wifehood of many great civilizations.

 The result is how the brothers define their band: Black Nile - “The absorption of reality, propagating Spiritual Energy through the river of conscious minds”.

 Their music, known as “The Music Of Now” is social music which is not defined by a single genre.

 They are the representation of a generation awakened to their history, consequently the identity stems from an awareness of our history, what it means to be black, to be categorized / pigeon holed.
 Intrinsically this will separate us from following any social trends or fads.